What is Coronavirus (COVID-19)?

 - Use hand sanitizer when you can’t wash your hands

-- Cover your mouth and nose when you sneeze or cough, then wash your hands when you are able
+- Always cover your mouth and nose when you cough or sneeze

-- Avoid touching your nose, mouth, or eyes
+- Avoid touching your nose, mouth, face, or eyes

 - Change your clothes after going out in public